Last updated & verified: 20 August 2026

 • Cultural sensitivity.
 Where homeland traditions include practices inappropriate in the Malaysian context, we have chosen not to feature them.

 • Corrections welcome.
-If you can correct or enrich this record, especially with primary materials, please get in touch.
-We will update the page and note the change.
+This record is built mainly from online research, listed below, and not from firsthand or archival investigation.
+If you have factual information that contradicts anything we have published, or can correct or enrich this record with primary materials, please get in touch at hello@luichiew.com.
+We will review it, update the page, and note the change in the public corrections log.

 Sources